Are you spending a lot of time helping individual students with information researching?

 Help the Library provide the most relevant and up to date books for your discipline by submitting book purchase recommendations for the print book collection (scroll way down for the recommendation form).

-Check this list of ideas for library research assignments (at the bottom of the linked page - University of New Brunswick) which could be adapted to support the SLOs for your course.
+Check this list of suggestions for library research assignments (scroll down toward the bottom of the linked page - University of New Brunswick) which could be adapted to support the SLOs for your course.